UlfMoby/omarchy-tetris/README.md

 # omarchy-tetris

+made with ❤️ with an opencode AI-agent on Omarchy

 A single-file HTML Tetris game — no build step, no dependencies.
 Open `tetris.html` in any browser and play.

 ## ▶ Play it live